• Skip to primary navigation

 Distress The Paint

-Next we need to do some distressing.
+Next, we need to do some distressing.
 Distressing adds depth and character to any painted piece.
-I distressed the white paint by hand using 100 grit sandpaper.
-It’s easy just to rub the sandpaper over all the raised details.
+I distressed the white paint by hand using 100-grit sandpaper and rubbed the sandpaper over all the raised details.

 distress paint by hand with a piece of sandpaper

 It’s better not to wait too long after the paint dries to do the distressing.
-Some paints are hard to get off after they dry for a few days.
+Some paints are hard to remove after they dry for a few days.
 The Beyond Paint is really hard to sand off after it dries.

 remove the seat from chair before re-covering